 - Colleen Willoughby, founder Women's Collective Giving Grantmakers Network and founder Washington Women's Foundation, Seattle, WA

 During the summers of 2010 and 2011, the WCGN leadership team met to further refine and solidify the organization.
 A second conference was held in San Diego in March 2011 in coordination with the San Diego Women’s Foundation’s 10-year anniversary.
 More than 90 women attended.
 By this time, more than 20 collective giving groups belonged to WCGN.

 In the summer of 2012 under the leadership of Vicki Sheehan of the Spirit of St. Louis Women’s Fund and Virginia Mills of GIVING WoMN, the WCGN Leadership Team was formally established and the team made plans to meet annually.
 The team developed the 2012-2013 Call Topic Calendar, supported planning for a conference hosted by Impact Austin in October 2012, and launched both member and public websites.

 In October 2013 WCGN gained 501(c)3 status and the eight-member leadership team became the founding board with the following officers: Laura Midgley, Chair; Virginia Mills, Vice Chair; Susan Smith, Treasurer; and Sue Priester, Secretary.
 Officers and a full board of directors were elected at WCGN’s first annual meeting in St. Louis.
 Starting April 30, 2014, WCGN member organizations were required to pay $200 per organization annually to support the network’s operations.

-On October 23, 2018, WCGN rebranded to Catalist.
-Our inability to trademark that name led the Board through a second process and on February 23, 2020 we announced our current network Philanos -- Accelerating Philanthropy through Women's Collective Giving, www.philanos.org.
+On February 23, 2020 we rebranded to Philanos -- Accelerating Philanthropy through Women's Collective Giving, www.philanos.org.